chengdb2016/DAVS/README.md

-# DAVS: Towards unique and unbiased causal effect estimation from data with hidden variables
+# DAVS-Q: Towards unique and unbiased causal effect estimation from data with hidden variables
 1. Some pakeages are necessary to run the code:

 install.packages("Matching");library("rmatio")